TV with Streaming Apps

 Sharing Passwords Across Households

 While it makes sense to share the same account (with different viewer profiles) for family members in the same household, many friend groups use this technique to game the system.
 Depending on the service, sharing passwords between different households may violate their terms of service.
-So far, the streamers haven’t been aggressive about enforcing the restriction.
+As of 2023, Netflix has started enforcing its password-sharing restrictions.
+The other streamers will likely follow their lead.

-For me, the practice feels slimy and I’d rather support the companies financially so that they can keep making the content I like.
+For me, I’d rather support the companies financially so that they can keep making the content I like.

 Subscribe to Ad-Supported Plans